Immortality-IMT/freqtrade-for-stocks-and-forex/README.md

 This fork aims to stay in sync with Freqtrade except it adds stocks and forex.
 You can use your freqtrade strategies without alteration on stocks and foreign exchange.
-Currently stocks work only for backtesting strategies.
+Currently stocks work for backtesting strategies and dry run mode.
+Forex works only in dry run mode.
-Both stocks and forex connect to the exchanges but do not open any trades.
+Both stocks and forex connect to the exchanges and open and close trades.

+Never tested in live mode.

 Installation is also identical to freqtrade, including generating the user_data directory.
 Config examples are provided in config_examples folder to move to the user_data directory.